The Local-Global Principle for Integral Soddy Sphere Packings: Preliminaries

 The inner product $\<\cdot,\cdot\>$ in \eqref{eq:KwGv} is the standard one on $\R^{5}$.

-This explains the integrality of all curvatures in Figure \ref{fig:Leys}: the group $\G$ has only integer matrices, so if the initial quintuple $\bv_{0}$ (or for that matter any curvatures of five mutually tangent spheres in $\sP$) is integral, then the curvatures in $\sP$ are all integers (as first observed by Soddy \cite{Soddy1937}). \\
+This explains the integrality of all bends in \figref{fig:Leys}: the group $\G$ has only integer matrices, so if the initial quintuple $\bb_{0}$ (or for that matter, any bends of five mutually tangent spheres in $\sP$) is integral, then the bends in $\sP$ are all integers (as first observed by Soddy \cite{Soddy1937}). \\

 From \eqref{eq:KwGv} it is elementary to see the local obstruction claimed in \eqref{eq:cong}.
-For the packing $\sP_{0}$ of Figure \ref{fig:Leys}, one can choose to generate from the ``root'' quintuple (meaning it consists of the curvatures of the five largest tangent spheres, see \cite[\S3]{GrahamLagarias2003}) \be \bv_{0}:=(-11, 21, 25, 27, 28). \ee The orbit under $\G$, reduced mod $3$ is then elementarily computed.
-In general we have the following \begin{lem} For $\sK$ the set of curvatures of an integral, primitive Soddy packing $\sP$, there is always a local obstruction $\mod 3$, either of the form \eqref{eq:cong} or \eqref{eq:cong2}.
-In particular, there is an $\vep=\vep(\sP)\in\{1,2\}$ so that, for any quintuple $\bv$ in the cone \eqref{eq:cone} over $\Z$, two entries are $\equiv0(\mod 3)$ and three entries are $\equiv\vep(\mod 3)$. \end{lem} Note that we are not (yet) claiming that these are the {\it only} local obstructions; this will follow from a proof of the local-to-global theorem. \pf One may first attempt to understand the cone \eqref{eq:cone} over $\Z/3\Z$, but the form $Q$ in \eqref{eq:Qis} reduced mod $3$ is highly degenerate.
+For the packing $\sP_{0}$ of \figref{fig:Leys}, one can choose to generate from the ``root'' quintuple (meaning it consists of the bends of the five largest tangent spheres, see \cite[\S3]{GrahamLagarias2003}) \be \bb_{0}:=(-11, 21, 25, 27, 28). \ee The orbit under $\G$, reduced mod $3$, is then elementarily computed.
+In general we have the following \begin{lem} For $\sB$ the set of bends of an integral, primitive Soddy packing $\sP$, there is always a local obstruction $\mod 3$, either of the form \eqref{eq:cong} or \eqref{eq:cong2}.
+In particular, there is an $\vep=\vep(\sP)\in\{\pm1\}$ so that, for any quintuple $\bb$ in the cone \eqref{eq:cone} over $\Z$, two entries are $\equiv0(\mod 3)$ and three entries are $\equiv\vep(\mod 3)$. \end{lem} Note that we are not (yet) claiming that these are the {\it only} local obstructions; this will follow from our proof of the local-to-global theorem. \pf One may first attempt to understand the cone \eqref{eq:cone} over $\Z/3\Z$, but the form $Q$ in \eqref{eq:Qis} reduced mod $3$ is highly degenerate.
 So instead consider the cone over $\Z/9\Z$.
 Disregarding the origin (since the packing is assumed to be primitive), there are $140$ vectors $\mod 9$, not counting permutations.
-Reducing these $\mod 3$ leaves only the two vectors $(0,0,\vep,\vep,\vep)$, $\vep\in\{1,2\}$, and their permutations.
+Reducing these $\mod 3$ leaves only the two vectors $(0,0,\vep,\vep,\vep)$, $\vep\in\{\pm1\}$, and their permutations.
 The action of $\G(\mod 3)$ on these is trivial: each vector is fixed.
 This is all verified by direct computation. \epf